WindWZQ/AndroidProtobufDemo/README.md

 https://github.com/google/protobuf-gradle-plugin

 ## Some Question
-Netty probably not support proto3.
+Netty probably not support proto3.Not for sure.